 Step 1 – Decide Where You Want To Go

-Defining where you want to go sets a goal to work towards.
+Defining where you want to go sets a goal to work toward.
 A lot of people talk vaguely about travel.
 They never say where they are going, just that they are going.
-Picking a destination is immensely important as it gives you a definite goal.
+Picking a destination is immensely important, as it gives you a definite goal.
 It’s a lot easier to mentally get behind “I am going to Paris” than “I’m going to Europe.”
 Not only will your trip become more concrete for you and easier to commit to, but it will make planning easier as well.

 Resources for picking your destination:

 - Five Destinations Under $30 in the World

 - 19 Amazing Travel Goals to Check Off